Chlamydia

 You can also get chlamydia testing kits to do at home, either buying your own from a pharmacy, or for free if you are 25 or under.
 The NHS website has a tool to help you check if free tests for young people are available in your area.

 Chlamydia is treated with antibiotics.
-The most common treatments are:

 You will notice an improvement in your symptoms quite quickly after having treatment.